-Inventory
+Inventory of Supplies

-Inventory of supplies are valued at the lower of cost and net realizable value.
+Inventory of supplies is valued at the lower of cost and net realizable value.
 Cost is determined on the first-in first-out basis for pharmacy, laboratory and dietary supplies.
 Cost for medical and general supplies is determined using a weighted average basis.